 TGbe editor: Please update the first paragraph in this subclause as shown below:

 [6536]It is possible for STAs affiliated with an MLD to have similar capabilities and operational parameters on different links.
-As a result, some elements carried in the per-STA profile for a reported STA might be identical to the corresponding elements carried for the reporting STA outside the Basic variant Multi-Link element.
-To reduce the frame size, when a per-STA profile carries complete profile for a reported STA, it inherits the elements from the reporting STA.
+As a result, an element that is applicable to a reported STA might have the same value as the corresponding element applicable to the reporting STA and carried in the frame outside the Basic variant Multi-Link element.
+To reduce the frame size, when a Per-STA Profile subelement carries complete profile for a reported STA, it inherits the elements from the reporting STA based on the rules defined in this subclause.

 TGbe editor: Please update the 3rd, 4th, and 5th paragraphs along with the NOTEs in this subclause as shown below:

 [7812][5968]A STA that transmits a Management frame carrying the Basic Multi- Link element shall include an element that is specific to the reported STA in the complete profile of the reported STA carried in the Basic Multi-Link element.
-An element is specific to a reported STA if any one of the following conditions is satisfied:
+An element, identified by an Element ID and Element ID Extension (if applicable), is considered to be specific to a reported STA if any of the following conditions are satisfied:

-its value is different from the element, if advertised by the reporting STA that has the same Element ID and Extended Element ID (if present)
+At least one an element with the same Element ID and Extended Element ID (if applicable) is included in the frame that carried the Basic Multi-Link element but the contents of the Information field are not the same for the reported STA if the reported STA were to transmit the same Management frame subtype.

-the reported STA satisfies the condition for that element to be included in the frame that carries the Basic Multi-Link element while the reporting STA does not satisfy the corresponding condition.
+the reported STA satisfies the condition for that element to be included in the same Management frame subtype as the frame that carries the Basic Multi-Link element while the reporting STA does not satisfy the corresponding condition.

-NOTE 1—The above rules do not apply for the case when the Basic Multi-Link element is carried in a nontransmitted BSSID profile.
-See 35.3.19 (Multi-link operation in a multiple BSSID set or co-hosted BSSID set) for inheritance rules when the Basic Multi-Link element is carried in a Multiple BSSID element.
+NOTE 1 – For example, when there exists one or more Vendor Specific elements carried in a Management frame that includes the Basic Multi-Link element containing a per-STA profile for a reported STA, and the contents of the Information field for at least one of the Vendor Specific element are not the same as that of at least one Vendor Specific element that applies to the reported STA then, each Vendor Specific element that applies to the reported STA is included in its Per-STA Profile subelement.

 NOTE 2—The conditions to include an element in a particular Management frame are as specified in 9.3.3 ((PV0) Management frames).
 For example, Table 9-35 (Association Response frame body) specifies the conditions for an element to be included in an Association Response frame.

-[7812][6536]When an element that is carried in a Management frame transmitted by the reporting STA is not present in a complete profile of a reported STA, then the element is considered to be part of the reported STA’s profile and the value to use is the same as that of the corresponding element carried in the reporting STA’s frame unlessthe complete profile carries the Non-Inheritance element (see 9.4.2.240 (Non-Inheritance element)) and the element is listed in the Non-Inheritance element.
+[7812][6536]If an element, identified by an Element ID and Element ID Extension (if applicable), is carried in a Management frame transmitted by the reporting STA, and there is no element having the same Element ID and Element ID Extension (if applicable) in a complete profile of a reported STA, then the element is considered to be part of the reported STA’s profile and the value to use is the same as that of the corresponding element carried in the reporting STA’s frame unless any of the following are true:

+the complete profile carries the Non-Inheritance element (see 9.4.2.240 (Non-Inheritance element)) and the element is listed in the Non-Inheritance element.

+the element is excluded from being included in the Per-STA Profile subelement as described in 35.3.2.1 (General) and 35.3.2.2 (Advertisement of complete or partial per-link information).